-- Institutional Arrangements to include time allocation of each agency representative, budget and a stakeholders' directory with contact details (e.g., telephone, email address and website address). - Responsibilities and Terms of Reference of the CHM focal point, CHM Manager and a Steering Committee, which shall oversee the progress of CHM implementation in Timor-Leste.
+- Institutional Arrangements to include time allocation of each agency representative, budget and a stakeholders' directory with contact details (e.g., telephone, email address and website address). - Responsibilities and Terms of Reference of the CHM focal point, CHM Manager and a Steering Committee which shall oversee the progress of CHM implementation in Timor-Leste.
 The TORs must be supported with official mandate and specific deliverables.
-The Steering Committee will be led by SEMA and MAF and will comprised of heads of sectoral agencies, as well as NGOs (Seed of Life, etc.) and the academe (University of Dili, etc.). - Partnership Arrangements which include identification of potential data contributors, contact person of identified data contributors, arrangements for sharing information, defining deliverables in terms of type of information to be contributed, (by sector or subject such as forestry, agriculture, mangrove, fisheries, etc.), frequency of submission (quarterly, yearly, etc.), data format (table or text), means of submission (email, USB, etc.). - Motivation for data contributors, which may include honoraria, web exposure, among others.
+The Steering Committee may comprise the heads of sectoral agencies (MAF, Directorate for Environment, Quarantine, as well as NGOs (Seeds of Life, etc.), academe (University of Dili, etc.). - Partnership Arrangements which include identification of potential data contributors, contact person of identified data contributors, arrangements for sharing information, defining deliverables in terms of type of information to be contributed, (by sector or subject such as forestry, agriculture, mangrove, fisheries, etc.), frequency of submission (quarterly, yearly, etc.), data format (table or text), means of submission (email, USB, etc.). - Motivation for data contributors which may include honoraria, web exposure, among others.